sercher/CgroupV1Logger/README.md

 2024-08-08T15:07:30.00+0200 [APP/PROC/WEB/8] OUT at java.base/jdk.internal.platform.cgroupv1.CgroupV1Subsystem.getLongValue(Unknown Source) ~[na:na]
 ```

-that led us to a conclusion that the guest platform is using a cgroupv1 env that is in a way misconfigured.
+It looks like the guest platform is using a cgroup V1 environment that is misconfigured, perhaps it is falsely detected as V1 by JDK.
-The issue could be related to https://bugs.openjdk.org/browse/JDK-8286212.
+The similar issue is filed under https://bugs.openjdk.org/browse/JDK-8286212.
-The tool was developed to dump the cgroupv1 information
-in the target system, to confirm it's the same issue, and that it will be sufficient to apply the same fix for it.
+The tool prints the cgroup V1 information to `/dev/stdout`, that can be helpful to confirm it's the same issue, and that it will be sufficient to apply the same fix (as JDK-8286212).

 ## Building
 ### Gradle